 Lease contracts are typically fixed for two to four years, limiting flexibility.
 Market data indicates that early termination fees can be substantial, often amounting to thousands of dollars, depending on the remaining lease term.
 Consumer advocacy groups warn that these penalties can outweigh the initial benefits of lower payments.

 As mentioned, terminating a lease early incurs significant financial penalties.
-Industry reports reveal that these fees are calculated based on the remaining lease payments, the vehicle’s residual value, and administrative charges.
-Financial analysis indicates that early termination can cost the lessee a significant percentage of the remaining lease value.
-Data from consumer finance platforms shows that these fees are a common source of complaints among lessees who encounter unexpected life changes.
+Industry reports reveal that these fees are calculated based on the remaining lease payments, the vehicle’s residual value and administrative charges.
+Early termination can cost the lessee a significant percentage of the remaining lease value and data from consumer finance platforms shows that these fees are a common source of complaints among lessees who encounter unexpected life changes.

 Who it’s for:

-Drivers with stable finances, a high credit score and predictable routines who want a newer car every few years—without full ownership responsibilities.
+Drivers with stable finances, a high credit score and predictable routines who want a newer car every few years, without full ownership responsibilities.
 It’s best suited for those who want a second car for work or family use.
+It is also appealing to tech-savvy early adopters who can use this model to keep up with the latest automotive innovations without the long-term ownership commitment.

 Option 3: Subscribing to a Car (The 2025 Model)

-A car subscription is a flexible service where you pay one flat weekly or monthly fee that covers:
+A car subscription is a flexible service where you pay a flat weekly or monthly fee that covers:

 ✅ Registration